Hong Kong Special Administrative Region Establishment Day

 Establishment Day, formally the Hong Kong Special Administrative Region Establishment Day (香港特別行政區成立紀念日), is celebrated annually on 1 July in Hong Kong, China since 1997.
 The holiday celebrates the transfer of sovereignty over Hong Kong from the United Kingdom to the People's Republic of China and the establishment of the Hong Kong Special Administrative Region.
 The similarly-named holiday in Macau occurs on 20 December, the day of its handover from Portugal.

-The day is customarily marked by an officially organised extravagant fireworks display in the evening, and is also the platform for political rallies demanding universal suffrage.
-In 2007, to commemorate the 10th Anniversary celebration the Hong Kong Government published a song, "Just Because You Are Here" (始終有你).
+The day is customarily marked by an officially organised extravagant fireworks display in the evening, and it is also the platform for political rallies demanding universal suffrage.
+In 2007, to commemorate the 10th anniversary celebration, the Hong Kong Government published a song, "Just Because You Are Here" (始終有你).
 It was sung by many Hong Kong singers and composed by Peter Kam (金培達), with lyrics by Keith Chan (陳少琪).
-In 2022, the 25th anniversary was commemorated with the swearing in of new Chief Executive John Lee together with his cabinet.
+In 2022, the 25th anniversary was commemorated with the swearing-in of new Chief Executive John Lee together with his cabinet.

 Current festivities

 Protest marches

 On 1 July of each year since the 1997 handover, a march is led by the Civil Human Rights Front.
-It has become the annual platform for demanding universal suffrage, calling for observance and preservation civil liberties such as free speech, venting dissatisfaction with the Hong Kong Government or the Chief Executive, rallying against actions of the Pro-Beijing camp.
+It has become the annual platform for demanding universal suffrage, calling for observance and preservation civil liberties such as free speech, venting dissatisfaction with the Hong Kong Government or the chief executive, rallying against actions of the Pro-Beijing camp.